Kenneth Williams: Carry On films

-Williams worked regularly in British film during the late 1950s, 1960s and 1970s, mainly in the Carry On series (1958–78) with its double entendre humour; and appeared in the series more than any other actor.
+Williams worked regularly in British film during the late 1950s, 1960s and 1970s, mainly in the Carry On series (1958–1978) with its double entendre humour; and appeared in the series more than any other actor.
 The films were commercially successful but Williams claimed the cast were poorly paid.
 In his diaries, Williams wrote that he earned more in a St Ivel advert than for any Carry On film, although he was still earning the average Briton's annual salary in a year for the latter.
 He often privately criticised and "dripped vitriol" upon the films, considering them beneath him, even though he continued to appear in them.
 This became the case with many of the films and shows in which he appeared.
 He was quick to find fault with his own work, and also that of others.
 Despite this, he spoke fondly of the Carry Ons in interviews.
 Peter Rogers, producer of the series, recollected, "Kenneth was worth taking care of because, while he cost very little—£5,000 a film, he made a great deal of money for the franchise."

 Radio and television shows

-Williams was a regular on the BBC Radio impromptu-speaking panel game Just a Minute from its second season in 1968 until his death.
+Williams was a regular on the BBC Radio impromptu-speaking panel game Just a Minute from its second series in 1968 until his death.
 He frequently got into arguments with host Nicholas Parsons and other guests on the show.
 (Russell Davies, editor of The Kenneth Williams Letters, explains that Williams's "famous tirades on the programme occurred when his desire to entertain was fuelled by his annoyance.")
 He was also remembered for such phrases as "I've come all the way from Great Portland Street" (i.e. one block away) and "They shouldn't have women on the show!" (directed at Sheila Hancock, Aimi MacDonald and others).
 He once talked for almost a minute about a supposed Austrian psychiatrist called Heinrich Swartzberg, correctly guessing that the show's creator, Ian Messiter, had just made the name up.
+Williams was also a regular on the BBC Radio comedy show Round the Horne, playing, alongside Hugh Paddick, the characters Julian and Sandy who spoke in a comedic version of Polari.

-On television, he co-hosted his own TV variety series on BBC2 with the Young Generation entitled Meanwhile, On BBC2, which ran for 10 episodes from 17 April 1971.
+On television, he co-hosted his own TV variety series on BBC2 with the Young Generation entitled Meanwhile, On BBC2, which ran for ten episodes from 17 April 1971.
 He was a frequent contributor to the 1973–74 revival of What's My Line?, hosted the weekly entertainment show International Cabaret and was a regular reader on the children's storytelling series Jackanory on BBC1, hosting 69 episodes.
 He also narrated and provided all of the voices for the BBC children's cartoon Willo the Wisp (1981).

+In 1983, Williams was the subject of an episode of the BBC series Comic Roots, in which he revisited the places in London where he grew up and went to school.